San Diego Hang Gliding and Paragliding Association

 • Edwards (Bowl)

-CSS**: Marshall/ Crestline/ Andy Jackson Air Park
+CSS**: Marshall/ Crestline/ Andy Jackson Air Park (Not Managed or Maintained by SDHGPA)

 • Palomar *